 CI484-Learning-Technologies - Behaviorism, Cognitivism, Constructivism & Connectivism.
 Source: Ireland, T. (2007)BEHAVIORISMAccording to the learning theories propounded by the behaviorists learning is a mechanical process of associating the stimulus with response, which produces a new behavior.

 The first is the approach to learning.
 This can occur on different levels.

+This page examines the three main learning approaches.
 Experiential Learning: Just Because It's Hands-On Doesn't Mean It's Minds-On.
 Experiential Learning: Just Because It’s Hands-On Doesn’t Mean It’s Minds-On by Grant Wiggins, Authentic Education I recently visited Thetford Academy in Vermont (one of the few and interesting public-private academies in New England) where they have a formal and explicit commitment to “experiential learning.”

 Models of Teaching - The Second Principle.
 An Overview: Exactly what are teaching models and why are they so important to the quality of instruction?